rmathisen-aws/Aurora_Multi-AZ_Read_Replica/README.md

 \
 **7) Clean up!! (~5 min)** \
 Terminate RDS EC2 Instance \
-Delete the Reader cluster \
+Delete the Reader instance \
-Delete the Writer cluster.
+Delete the Writer instance.
 To do this, select whether or not you want to create a final snapshot, acknowledge, and confirm the deletion.